Elena' s AI Blog

 }

-Once configured, the AI agent automatically detects the available tools, such as list_invoices or create_payment_link, and calls them when you ask a related question in the chat.
+Once configured, Cursor’s agent automatically discovers the available tools — such as list_invoices or create_payment_link — and calls them when your prompt warrants it.

 3. Figma Dev Mode MCP Server for Design-to-Code Workflows

-This server connects Cursor to Figma’s Dev Mode, enabling the AI to access design information, components, and layout data.
-This is perfect for generating code from design files.
+This server connects Cursor to Figma’s Dev Mode, giving the AI access to design tokens, component specs, and layout data.
+It is particularly handy for generating code that faithfully matches your designs.

 To install:

-1. In the Figma desktop app, enable “Dev Mode MCP Server” under your preferences.
+1. In the Figma desktop app, enable “Dev Mode MCP Server” under Preferences.

 {